redhat-cip/dci-openstack-agent/README_advanced.md

 ```

 With this information, you can now associate the `rconfiguration` with the remoteci.
+**NOTE**: rconfigurations are identified by their names, in the example below, we are using the
+following rconfigurations `ceph-enable` and `ceph-disabled`.

 ```console
 $ dcictl remoteci-attach-rconfiguration bb16865b-6f88-4488-be8a-f87a54142eb0 --name ceph-enable --topic_id 7f1bc54b-790b-40c8-8993-af7e3910e7ca --component_types '["puddle_osp"]' --data "{}"